ronivay/XenOrchestraInstallerUpdater/README.md

 This repo consist of script to install and update [Xen Orchestra](https://xen-orchestra.com/#!/) and readymade files to create Docker image.

 Installation is done using latest xo-server and xo-web sources.
 With this method Xen-Orchestra has all features unlocked which are normally available only with monthly fee.
+Paid version comes with pro support and appliance and is the suggested option for larger environments.
+Method that this script offers comes with no support and is not the officially recommended way of using Xen-Orchestra.
+This is mainly intended for testing purposes and small environments which don't require support.

+Xen-Orchestra is a great project and i strongly encourage you to consider the supported version of their product.

 Optional plugins can be installed.
 They are included in XO repository, but not installed by default.
 Check list from [Xen Orchestra plugins](https://github.com/vatesfr/xen-orchestra/tree/master/packages) and edit xo-install.sh accordingly.